 What Are Generative Engines?

 In fact, by 2026, the traditional search volume is expected to drop by 25%, with the market share mostly taken over by AI-based search engines and other virtual assistants.
+Users are migrating to these AI assistants that provide instant, conversation-style answers without requiring users to read through multiple websites.

 What Is Generative Engine Optimization (GEO)?